Permanentfrost/ITAuditGuide/README.md

 **Access Control List (ACL)**: A table that tells a computer operating system which access rights each user has to a particular system object, like a file directory or individual file.

 **Advanced Persistent Threat (APT)**: A stealthy threat actor, typically a nation-state or state-sponsored group, which gains unauthorized access to a computer network and remains undetected for an extended period.

+**Business Continuity Management (BCM)**: Business Continuity Management is a crucial process designed to ensure that vital business operations and essential functions remain accessible, or are swiftly restored during emergencies.
+The goal of BCM is to prevent these disruptions from causing irreparable harm to the business.

 **Baseline Security**: The minimum level of security that a system, network, or program must adhere to in order to be considered secure.